OctopusDeploy/blog/blog/2020-11/shaping-config-as-code/index.md

 A concrete example:

-When deleting an environment, for non-config-as-code projects, we remove the deleted environment from any step or variable scopings.
+When deleting an environment, for non-Config as Code projects, we remove the deleted environment from any step or variable scopings.
 And if the step/variable was scoped to _only_ that environment, then we cascade-delete the step/variable (as it should never be applicable).
-It isn’t feasible to inspect every branch of every config-as-code enabled project to find references to an environment.
+It isn’t feasible to inspect every branch of every Config as Code enabled project to find references to an environment.
 Even if we could, we would then have to make a commit against every branch with the environment reference on it!
 So, instead, we will allow deleting the environment and accept the fact that deployment processes may reference environments that don’t exist.
 We will handle this as gracefully as we can in the relevant places in the UI.

 In the very early days of thinking about this feature, the referential integrity problem was a huge concern.
 But as we thought about each scenario and the user intention, we grew confident we can handle them gracefully.